MODFLOW-USGS/modflow6/DEVELOPER.md

 [Meson](https://mesonbuild.com/index.html) is the recommended build system for MODFLOW 6.

+##### `codespell`

+[`codespell`](https://github.com/codespell-project/codespell) was designed primarily for checking misspelled words in source code, but it can be used with other text files as well.
+This tool can be used from the command line or integrated with a [VSCode](.vscode/README.md).
+See [Spell check guidelines](#spell-checking) for additional information.

 ##### `fprettify`

 [`fprettify`](https://github.com/pseewald/fprettify) can be used to format Fortran source code and in combination with the [MODFLOW 6 fprettify configuration](.fprettify.yaml) establishes a contribution standard for properly formatted MODFLOW 6 Fortran source.
 This tool can be used from the command line or integrated with a [VSCode](.vscode/README.md) or Visual Studio development environment.
-See [formatting guidelines](#formatting) for additional information.
+See [Fortran formatting guidelines](#fortran-formatting) for additional information.

+##### `ruff`

+[`ruff`](https://docs.astral.sh/ruff/) can be used to format and lint python code and scripts (for example, autotest scripts) and in combination with the [MODFLOW 6 ruff configuration](.github/common/ruff.toml) establishes a contribution standard for properly formatted python code and scripts.
+This tool can be used from the command line or integrated with a [VSCode](.vscode/README.md).
+See [python formatting guidelines](#python-formatting) and [python linting guidelines](#python-linting) for additional information.

 ##### `mfpymake`